 Here is a video (from the Facebook page) where one of her students play several pieces from Volume 1.

 Here's my sweet little student playing tunes from Volume 1.

-Posted by Paula Dreyer- Little Gems for Piano:Rote Pieces that Motivate and Captivate on Thursday, May 12, 2016
+Posted by Paula Dreyer- Composer of Little Gems for Piano and Central Star on Thursday, May 12, 2016

 If you are like me, a teacher who hesitates to teach pieces by rote, why not give it a try?
 You never know the exciting possibilities that are in store.
 And if you are totally comfortable with teaching pieces by rote, you will really enjoy Little Gems for Piano.